Feyerabend/bb/workbook/ch01/koch/README.md

 2. Tracing the recursive calls:
     - Objective: Understand the recursion depth and number of calls.
     - Exercise: Trace the recursive calls and print each level of recursion, possibly with indentation to show hierarchy.
-    - Goal: Visualize how many times the function calls itself, and discuss the memory usage and computational cost of recursion.
+    - Goal: Visualise how many times the function calls itself, and discuss the memory usage and computational cost of recursion.

 3. Drawing the snowflake with simple loops (in book):
     - Objective: Introduce basic loops and iteration before diving into recursion.